scottgriv/River-Charts/README.md

 **Notes:**
 - The application uses the `API` to source data for the graph.
 If the `API` is down, the graph will not render.
+- Errors are handled in the application by redirecting the user to an error page with the appropriate error message.
+    - `HTTP` errors are handled in the application by redirecting the user to an error page with the appropriate error message.
+    - The application will also display an error message if the `API` returns an empty response or a timeout error (default is set to 60 seconds in `config.py`).
     - The `API` is rate limited to 30 calls per minute.
 If you exceed this limit, you will receive a `429` error.
-- Errors are handled in the application by redirecting the user to an error page with the appropriate error message.
 <div align="center">
     <img src="./docs/images/error_page_example.jpg" style="width: 80%;"/>
     <br>